 (3) The provisions of the First Schedule shall have effect with respect to the constitution and proceedings of the Council.

-7. Objects of the Council
+7. Objects and functions

 (1) Subject to this Act, the objects and functions of the Council are those set out in the Second Schedule.